Mid Game Character Building

 Fighting still remains the most important defensive skill.
 HP is the only defense that can't be ignored, while the actual skill also boosts your combat prowess.
 Fighting is one of your most important skills, period -- especially once you've finished training up your weapon.

-Your other defensive skills: Armour, Dodging, and Shields, are simply less important.
-But still very useful.
+Your other defensive skills - Armour, Dodging, and Shields - are simply less important, but still very useful.
 Armour should be above 10.
 Dodging might not be very useful to someone wearing a sluggish plate armour, but a few levels will be very cheap in comparison to your main skills.
 Shields, if you are wearing one, is also useful to train.
 Around 10+ for a kite shield or 15+ for a tower shield will suffice.

 Spells